exercism/csharp/exercises/practice/bob/.approaches/introduction.md

 The correct answer is selected from the array by using the score as the array index.
 For more information, check the [Answer array approach][approach-answer-array].

+### Other approach: regular expressions

+Regular expressions can be constructed to classify Bob's answers.
+For more information, check the [regular expressions approach][approach-regular-expressions].

 ## Which approach to use?

 Which to use is pretty much a matter of personal preference.